Positive Rent Payments

 For too long, lenders have been unable to easily consider first-time homeowners’ history of consistent rental payments when seeking to qualify them for mortgages.

 Desktop Underwriter® (DU®) now uses asset report data to consider a borrower’s 12-month positive rent payment history.
 We believe this innovation will help more first-time homeowners qualify for a mortgage.
 Together, let's make more renters, homeowners.

-- Educate the borrower about the verification of asset (VOA) process and get borrower consent to order a VOA report.
+- Educate the borrower about what the verification of asset (VOA) process is, how it works, and get borrower consent to order a VOA report.